holehouse-lab/shephard-colab/readme.md

 # SHEPHARD-colab

-This notebook contains data used in the Google colab notebook for SHEPHARD Data are organized by organism.
+This contains data used in the Google colab notebooks for SHEPHARD This also includes links to SHEPHARD Notebook Tutorials on Google-Colab

+Data are organized by organism.